ietf-wg-srv6ops/ietf-wg-srv6ops.github.io/index.md

 ## 🏛️ Next Meeting

-The next hybrid SRv6OPS WG session will be at [IETF 123](https://www.ietf.org/meeting/123/) in Madrid.
-We have operator presentations from DT, IX.br, and MTS Web services.
-See [Agenda](https://datatracker.ietf.org/doc/agenda-123-srv6ops/).
+The next hybrid SRv6OPS WG session will be at [IETF 124](https://www.ietf.org/meeting/124/) in Montreal from Nov 1-7.

 📢 **Are you an operator deploying SRv6?
 We’d love to hear from you!**
 Reach out to the [chairs](mailto:srv6ops-chairs@ietf.org) if you’re interested in sharing your operational experience at a SRv6OPS Working Group session.